bparanj/crystal/computer/os/unix.md

 UNIX does not have an official expansion as it is not an acronym.
 The name "UNIX" is a play on the earlier operating system name "Multics" (Multiplexed Information and Computing Service).
 When Ken Thompson and Dennis Ritchie were developing UNIX, they initially named it "UNICS," which stood for "Uniplexed Information and Computing Service," reflecting its simpler, single-tasking design compared to Multics.
 Over time, the name evolved into "UNIX."

-In essence, "UNIX" is more of a trademarked name than an acronym, and its usage has evolved beyond any specific expansion.
+"UNIX" is more of a trademarked name than an acronym, and its usage has evolved beyond any specific expansion.